 Tel.: +39 055 24911-89

 The Jacob Burckhardt Prize was founded in 2004.
 It is awarded to outstanding young scholars chosen by the Directors of the Kunsthistorisches Institut in Florenz together with the Förderverein.

-The Prize, together with its cash award of 10.000 euro, includes a three-month research period in Florence and the invitation to give a public lecture and publish a paper in the Mitteilungen des Kunsthistorischen Institutes in Florenz.
+The Prize, together with its cash award of 10.000 euro, includes a three-month research period in Florence, as well as the invitation to give a public lecture and to publish a paper in the Mitteilungen des Kunsthistorischen Institutes in Florenz.

-The Prize is named after the Swiss cultural and art historian Jacob Burckhardt (1818–1897), whose pioneering works Der Cicerone.
-Eine Anleitung zum Genuß der Kunstwerke Italiens (1855) and Die Kultur der Renaissance in Italien.
-Ein Versuch (1860) have left an enduring mark on art history and led to research on Italian art becoming the central paradigm of the still young academic discipline.
-The founding of the Kunsthistorisches Institut in Florenz as the first art-historical research institute in 1897 should be understood in this context.
+The Prize is named after the Swiss cultural and art historian Jacob Burckhardt (1818–1897), whose pioneering works The cicerone: or, Art-guide to painting in Italy.
+For the use of travellers (1855) and The Civilization of the Renaissance in Italy (1860) have left an enduring mark on art history and led to research on Italian art becoming the central paradigm of the still young academic discipline.
+The founding of the Kunsthistorisches Institut in Florenz as the first art-historical research institute in 1897 is to be understood in this context.

 Awardees of the Jacob Burckhardt Prize

 Johannes Myssok (2007)

 Rebecca Müller (2009)